 When fitting the plug, always clean the gasket surface and use a new gasket.
 Wipe off any dirt from the threads and screw in the spark plug to the correct torque.

 3.3 Checking the fuel system

-Check the fuel lines for leaks, crack, or malfunction.
-If a problem is found, your PARSUN dealer or other qualified mechanic should repair it immediately.
+1. Check the fuel lines for leaks, crack, or malfunction.
+If a problem is found, contact your dealer and have this repaired immediately.